The Graph Control displays information sequentially left to right along

 zooming or dialog adjustments.
 Zooming can be invoked by left-button dragging

-the mouse.
+a zoom box.
 Once zoomed, the user can horizontally pan left and right via

 the horizontal scrollbar.
 Pressing the spacebar, the letter "Q",